OWASP/www-project-mobile-app-security/tab_news.md

 tags: mstg
 ---

+## October 2nd, 2019:  MSTG Playground release!

+Want more training apps?
+We hear you!
+We just released the MSTG-Android-Java & MSTG-Android-Kotlin for Android and the MSTG-JWT app for iOS.
+Come and check it out at [the release page](https://github.com/OWASP/MSTG-Hacking-Playground/releases)!
+With special thanks to Sven Schleier(@sushi2k), Wen Bin Kong (@kongwenbin), Nikhil Soni (@nikhil), and Ryan Teoh (@ryantzj).

 ## September 17th, 2019: Xamarin experiment!

 We have launched a react-native experiment based on our compliancy checklist.
 Want to teach others how to validate React Native apps against the MASVS?
-Check this [Google sheet](https://drive.google.com/open?id=1UL1yLRREJwXfe0HlrcX-IuvPYQM7lTtG)!.
+Check this [Google sheet](https://drive.google.com/open?id=1UL1yLRREJwXfe0HlrcX-IuvPYQM7lTtG)!

 ## September 6th, 2019: Flutter experiment!

 We have launched a react-native experiment based on our compliancy checklist.
 Want to teach others how to validate React Native apps against the MASVS?
-Check this [Google sheet](https://drive.google.com/open?id=1wHK3VI1cU1xmYrCu9yb5OHKUEeLIPSkC)!.
+Check this [Google sheet](https://drive.google.com/open?id=1wHK3VI1cU1xmYrCu9yb5OHKUEeLIPSkC)!

 ## September 6th, 2019: React native experiment!

 We have launched a react-native experiment based on our compliancy checklist.
 Want to teach others how to validate React Native apps against the MASVS?
-Check this [Google sheet](https://drive.google.com/open?id=1P5FZ_Bup5eSPOmkePZA8cIpKGOKvngkN)!.
+Check this [Google sheet](https://drive.google.com/open?id=1P5FZ_Bup5eSPOmkePZA8cIpKGOKvngkN)!

 ## August 29th, 2019: Carlos Holguera joins the leader team